Last Updated on August 22, 2023 by Jade Roberts

 My new dentures hurt my gums.
 What do I do?

 The first step to relief from gum pain is to identify the source of that irritation.
 It could be poorly fitting dentures.
 It may be an allergic reaction to a dental cleanser, adhesive, or the material the dentures are made from.
 The pain could also be the result of poor oral hygiene.
 Once the cause is determined you can then follow up with denture sores treatment.

 My partial denture hurts.
 What should I do?

-My bottom dentures hurt, what do I do?
+My bottom dentures hurt.
+What should I do?

 If you find your dentures cutting into gums, the best solution is to not wear the false teeth for a few hours per day to allow your gums to recover.
 Also, by practicing good oral hygiene you will create the right environment for your dentures that will be germ-free.